 The journey to date

-As part of the Ambition for All Sustainable Communities Strategy (2010-2025), the Council put forward a vision of including a step change in local production of energy from renewable sources, and has begun to explore routes that could be taken in delivering innovative and stable renewable energy within the Borough.
+As part of the Ambition for All Sustainable Communities Strategy (2010-2025) (PDF, 3MB), the Council put forward a vision of including a step change in local production of energy from renewable sources, and has begun to explore routes that could be taken in delivering innovative and stable renewable energy within the Borough.

 In May 2013 the Council commissioned Arup to undertake Cheshire East Energy Planning, Review of Geothermal Potential in Cheshire East (PDF, 1.2MB) to inform the business case development for this renewable energy source.
 In January 2014 the Council secured £198,000 of grant funding from the Heat Network Delivery Unit (HNDU) within DECC to commission a first phase of feasibility work to explore the potential for deep geothermal in Crewe.